Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Conclusion

 \section{Conclusion}

 We presented the Global Ease of Living Index to reflect the complex relationship between living conditions in selected countries.
-We used machine learning techniques for data imputation, notably MICE and Random Forest models, to fill large gaps in socioeconomic data.
+We used machine learning techniques for data imputation, notably MICE and Random Forest models.
 The Random Forest imputer provided a more robust and dependable strategy for dealing with missing information.
-We constructed four sub-indices including Economic, Institutional, Quality of Life, and Sustainability PCA and Factor Analysis, contributing to a holistic understanding of global living conditions.
+We constructed four sub-indices, including Economic, Institutional, Quality of Life, and Sustainability, using PCA and Factor Analysis, contributing to a holistic understanding of global living conditions.
 The analysis revealed stark contrasts between developed economies, such as Australia, the United States, Japan and Germany, which consistently rank high due to their stable institutions and economic prosperity, and emerging nations such as India, China and Malaysia, which demonstrated impressive economic growth but continue to face challenges in social and environmental areas.

 Additionally, our comparison with the notable Happiness Index revealed notable biases, particularly the index's excessive dependence on GDP and small sample size based on surveys that fail to effectively reflect large populations in China and India.
 This exposes the limitations of using a one-size-fits-all approach to measure well-being.
 Our index, on the other hand, acknowledges the context-dependent nature of quality of life by using a more diverse range of indicators.
 Our research highlights the value of reproducible and transparent data, providing policymakers with a useful framework to pinpoint areas that need improvement, ranging from environmental sustainability to healthcare access.
-By presenting a balanced and data-driven assessment, this research paves the way for more nuanced and equitable strategies for enhancing global living standards, encouraging ongoing research and policy innovation to address the complexities of modern well-being.
+Therefore, this research paves the way for more nuanced and equitable strategies for enhancing global living standards, encouraging ongoing research and policy innovation to address the complexities of modern well-being.